ag602/FoodApi/README.md

 # Future Work:
-- [x] add users and configurations
-- [x] add CORS and configurations
+- [o] add CORS and configurations
-- [x] Filter ojects by userid from given api
+- [o] Filter ojects by userid from given api